Bang1338/wordle-today/TOMORROW.md

 ### Hint #2: Vowels
 <details>
   <summary>How many?</summary>
-  There are 2 vowels.
+  There are 1 vowels.
 In fact, one of them are repeated.
-If I count that too, there are 3 vowels.
+If I count that too, there are 2 vowels.
 </details>

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "G"
+  Begins with the letter "C"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "Y"
+  Ends with the letter "L"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  Of or relating to goo
+  Having to do with people and government office as opposed to the military or religion.
 </details>

 ## ANSWER